gk4589210/Lenovo-ThinkPad-T440s-Catalina/utilities/README.md

 ### Hot Patching

-- All of my current files used for HotPatching Lenovo ThinkPad T450 and a bunch of other ".dsl" files which can be used as well.
+- All of sniiki's current files used for HotPatching Lenovo ThinkPad T440 and a bunch of other ".dsl" files which can be used as well.

 #